asafari22/J124-Final-Project-/README.md

-#### _Question #5: What percentage of Californian's can afford a home that is OVER the average cost as first time home buyers?
+#### _Question #5: What percentage of Californian's in each region can afford a home that is OVER the average cost as first time home buyers?
 #### Step-by-step answer:

   1. To calculate average of 'Median Home Price', simply select the entire column and use the **'filter'** element to find the average: